MSaami/Saei/README.md

-# saei
+# Saei
-A event-dispatcher package by pure PHP
+A event-dispatcher package with pure PHP